newlivehung123123/digital_minds_hackathon/README.md

   conditional on that drop, and it answers a narrower question than the design was built to ask.
-Dropping Llama and Hermes also removes both arms of the shared-base-weights contrast, so the post-training question is foreclosed rather than merely under-powered.
+Dropping Llama and Hermes also removes both arms of the shared-base-weights contrast, so the post-training question is foreclosed but not merely under-powered.
 - Deployment context, entity framing and perturbation type were held at one level.
 Nothing here separates their contribution from the instrument's.
-- I5 and S1 were never fielded, and I6 yields transcripts rather than scores.
+- I5 and S1 were never fielded, and I6 yields transcripts but not scores.
   The instrument facet has five levels, not eight.
 - Scoring is standardised within instrument, which zeroes the model main effect and the instrument main effect by construction.
 Neither can be reported from